 “There are many homes in the UK without even basic heating controls,” explains Nigel Griffiths, Build It’s sustainability expert.
 “Putting in a standard programmable timer gets you 75% of the way there in terms of the potential savings.
 The other 25% is about getting clever with zoning, temperature control in rooms and suchlike.”
-And that’s where the latest whizz-bang thermostats come in.
+That’s where the latest whizz-bang thermostats come in.

 Fundamentally, this tech allows you to control your home’s central heating system from your tablet or smartphone, wherever you are in the world.
 While that may sound a little gimmicky, there’s a practical point to it.

-Gone are the days where, to get maximum value for money out of your heating, you’d have to literally run around the entire house adjusting each thermostatic radiator valve and refining the overall temperature – now you can do everything with the push of a button.
+Gone are the days where, to get maximum value for money out of your heating, you’d have to literally run around the entire house adjusting each thermostatic radiator valve and refining the overall temperature.
+Now you can do everything with the push of a button.

 “If you want the room at 15°C, you just type that in and the room sensor will stop calling for heat when that temperature is reached,” says David Hilton, an independent sustainability advisor who delivers eco courses at the National Self Build & Renovation Centre.
 The ability to fine-tune each room or zone’s heating means you can easily achieve exactly the right climate throughout your home, and potentially save money in doing so.

-Setups such as Heat Genius go a step further, allowing discrete control of every room via smart thermostatic radiator valves (STRVs).
+Models such as Heat Genius go a step further, allowing discrete control of every room via smart thermostatic radiator valves (STRVs).
 These are a straight swap for conventional TRVs, and are linked back to the app via a special hub and boiler controller.

-The big advantage here is that you can literally programme timings into individual radiators – so the bathroom heating could come on for an hour in the morning, for example, completely independently of other rooms in the house.
+The big advantage here is that you can literally programme timings into individual radiators.
+So the bathroom heating could come on for an hour in the morning, for example, completely independently of other rooms in the house.
 A number of other providers, including the likes of Netatmo and Tado, now offer room-level control via STRVs as well as multi-zone setups.

 Think of it this way: you may already have a programmable timer and perhaps even a couple of heating zones in your home.
 But how much control do you really have over when your boiler or renewable appliance is warming each room in the house?